 It’s not a perfect world, by any means, and there’s a long way to go.
 But that’s not to say we can’t stop and smell the roses.
 And such roses they are.
 It’s a time to appreciate the little things.
 The early morning spring surfs in France and the late afternoon beers in Valencia.
 Are we getting older?
 Are we getting more mature?
 I hope not.
 I’m usually approaching writing these introductions a little bit bitter.
 I’ll be stressed.
 A little rattled.
 It’s easy to hate.
 It’s hard to love.
 But this time it’s all easy, we’re on deadline (thereabouts).
 Sailing smoothly.
 Downwind.
 Light breeze.
 Maybe this maturity thing isn’t bad after all.
 Maybe it’s a passing phase.
 Maybe youth is a state of mind.
 Fuck knows.

 So what’s next?
 Well, we don’t know either.
 We’re about to open a new store with a cafe with our good friends Waxed Coffee.
 It’s a space for us, but mainly for you.
 We thought you might like what we have to offer, so we thought we’d partner with our good friends at Vans and throw a little soirée on May the 24th.
 Have a chinwag, check it out, sink a few beers on us kind of affair.
-You know the drill.
+We will even be premiering our two most recent short films starring Elijah Berle in Los Angeles, and Adrien Toyon in the Lebanon… You know the drill.
 At the time of writing, we are most definitely not ready.
 So either way it will be entertaining.
 We hope you can come and visit.

 But that doesn’t mean we’ll be resting our on laurels on the domestic front.
 Far from it.
 We’ve got ideas.
 We’ve got flights booked.
 We’re building our team, expanding, on the hunt for fresh talent.
 If you think that’s you – let us know.
 We’re hungry; we want it.
 What it is, we don’t know yet.
 But the journey we’re on in getting there is proving to be quite exciting, so we’ll stick with it.
 Beating down a path through the trees with these cameras and these pens until we get to the other side.